EGO-Tech/starbase-ships/tourer/README.md

 The blueprint file is available in the `blueprints` folder [here](https://github.com/EGO-Tech/starbase-ships/raw/main/tourer/blueprints/tourer.fbe).

-## Known Issues

-- The ship has yet to be tested with a full capacity of Endos
-- The ship is quite slow
-- The ship rolls slightly when flying straight empty

 ## Usage

 To enter the ship, there is a button for `Door` next to the cockpit of the ship.
 Once inside you can also open and close the cockpit glass `Canopy`.
 Buttons for these are available in the pilot right side console